 The Code is updated annually, in response to changes in the industry.
 It is a “living document” that has guided REALTORS® for over 100 years.
-REALTORS® must also complete a 2.5 hour Code of Ethics training every two years to ensure that they are aware of changes to the Code, as well as refresh their skills and knowledge in the application of the Code to their business practices.
+REALTORS® must also complete a 2.5 hour Code of Ethics training every three years to ensure that they are aware of changes to the Code, as well as refresh their skills and knowledge in the application of the Code to their business practices.

 If a business practice issue or monetary dispute occurs during a transaction, the Article 17 of the Code requires that REALTORS® file an ethics complaint or request for arbitration, before they litigate.
 This process is designed to educate practitioners on appropriate business practices and resolve commission disputes in an expedient and low-cost manner

 • View the Code of Ethics in Multiple Languages